iisys-hof/map-matching-2/README.md

 We recommend reviewing the benchmarks that we made in our publication (https://doi.org/10.1111/tgis.13107).

-All the following examples were run on a dedicated server with 2x AMD EPYC 7742 64-Core Processor with 2x 128 Threads and 1024 MB DDR4 RAM on a local NVMe SSD in an Ubuntu 20.04 LTS LXC container.
+All the following examples were run on a dedicated server with 2x AMD EPYC 7742 64-Core Processor with 2x 128 Threads and 1024 MB DDR4 RAM on a local NVMe SSD in an Ubuntu 22.04 LTS LXC container.

 #### Prepare Benchmarks

-In these benchmarks, we compare the old version 0.3 preparation step with the new version 1.0 preparation step.
+In these benchmarks, we compare the old version 0.3 preparation step with the New Version 1.1.7 preparation step.

 We used the [data/floating-car-data/conf/prepare.conf](data/floating-car-data/conf/prepare.conf) as a base.
 The import is the `oberfranken-latest.osm.pbf` in the version that we had at the time we ran the benchmarks.